I Want To...

 Enter the last name, specialty or keyword for your search below.

 Cystic Fibrosis Foundation Mutation Analysis Program

 The Mutation Analysis Program provides free genetic testing to people with cystic fibrosis to help identify their CF gene mutations.

-Genetic testing can be used to tell if a person carries a mutation of the CF gene.
-The test looks at a person's DNA (genetic material), which can be taken from cells in a blood sample or from cells that are gently scraped from inside the mouth.
-The MAP only uses blood samples for its genetic testing program.
+Genetic testing can be used to tell if a person carries a mutation of the CFTR gene.
+The test looks at a person's DNA (genetic material), which can be taken from cells in a blood sample or saliva sample.
+The MAP only uses blood and saliva samples for its genetic testing program.

 By knowing their CF mutations, your patients can make informed decisions with you -- their health care provider -- about the most appropriate treatment options for them.

-For providers, please contact JHDDL for screening and to obtain the enrollment form.
-Completed forms may be faxed to 877-792-3627.
-Once your patient is enrolled blood samples may be shipped to:Johns Hopkins Genomics - DDL
+For providers, please contact JHDDL for screening and to obtain the enrollment form (Spanish translated enrollment form).
+Completed forms may be faxed to 410-367-3266.
+Once your patient is enrolled, a sample can be submitted for testing.
+If you and your patient elect to submit a saliva sample, a collection kit will be shipped to the patient.
+If you choose to submit a blood sample, specimens may be shipped to:Johns Hopkins Genomics - DDL

 1812 Ashland Ave.

 Frequently Asked Questions on Enrolling in the Mutation Analysis Program